-Prepares music education majors to teach general music at all levels.
-Develop performance skills in singing, playing hand-held percussion instruments, Autoharp, recorder, and guitar.
-Examine materials and methods for teaching music in a diverse, multi-cultural environment, with an emphasis on general music, instrumental ensembles, vocal ensembles, student development, motivation, and managing behavior in the music classroom.
-Includes an overview of middle/secondary school music program administration, and current state and national educational policies and their impact on music education.
+Course is designed to prepare music education majors to teach general music at all levels.
+Students will develop performance skills in singing, playing hand-held percussion instruments, autoharp, recorder and guitar.
+Students will examine materials and methods appropriate for teaching music in a diverse, multi-cultural environment.
+Emphasizes general music, instrumental ensembles, vocal ensembles, student development, motivation and managing behavior in the music classroom.
+Includes an overview of middle/secondary school music program administration.
+Students will study current educational policies at the state and national levels and their impact on music education.